haskellfoundation/error-message-index/message-index/messages/GHC-85401/index.md

 introduced: 9.6.1
 ---

-GHC issues a warning if he module declaration does not contain an export list.
+If enabled by `-Wmissing-export-lists` or `-Weverything`, GHC issues a warning when the `module` declaration does not contain an export list.
 When an export list is missing, all definitions in the module are exported.